marsbroshok/mlops-labs/environment-setup/lab-01-env-setup-ai-notebook/README.md

 This lab walks you through the steps required to provision  an AI Platfom Notebooks instance configured based on a custom container image optimized for TFX/KFP development.

-The accompanying lab - `lab-02-env-setup-kfp` - describe the steps to provision a lightweight deployment of Kubeflow Pipelines.
+The accompanying lab - `lab-02-env-setup-kfp` - describe the steps to provision a standalone deployment of Kubeflow Pipelines.

 ## Enabling the required cloud services